inakianduaga/redux-state-history/README.md

 ## State history tracker:

 A store enhancer provides the history tracking on each state change, recording the state change, the timestamp of the change, and the action type that produced said change.
-This is independent of the debug slider and can be used in production, requiring minimum dependencies.
+This is independent of the debug slider and can be used in production, requiring minimum dependencies (~16kb gzipped).

 - The actual state history is stored in the redux store under `.stateHistory` key.